SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 If the asset property is "Generator code" with the regular expression "^MCGEN[a-zA-Z0-9]*$", all generator codes have to start with the prefix “MCGEN”.

+If any of the above restrictions are not selected, it is not applicable for the asset property during asset creation.

 #### Default value {#default-value}

 Assigns a default value to the asset property.
-If this field is left empty in the asset property, you must enter a value during the asset creation.
+If this field is left empty in the asset property and marked as required in the asset model, you must enter a value during the asset creation.

 {{< c8y-admon-info>}}
 The default value has to adhere to all validations provided beforehand.
 If you selected a property of the type "Text", you can set the **Min length**, **Max length** and/or **RegExp** and the default value must fulfill all set validations.